Fort Huachuca Accommodation School DistrictRead More

 Lake Havasu Unified School DistrictRead More

 Jaime is a National Board Certified Teacher, an AZ Master Teacher, a past Teacher of the Year/Ambassador and has achieved many awards including the American Civic Educator of the Year Award, Lake Havasu Most Influential Teacher Award and the Arizona We the People Scholarship Teacher of the Year.
 A personal highlight for Jaime was the year she was invited to the Street Law Supreme Court Institute and had the opportunity to meet personally with Sandra Day O’Connor.
-Jaime has led accreditation efforts at her school for the past decade and has worked as part of the AZ Teacher Solutions Team since 2011.
+Jaime has led accreditation efforts at her school for the past decade, sat on standards committees for the National Board for Professional Teacher Standards and Educators Rising, and has worked as part of the AZ Teacher Solutions Team since 2011.

 The leader Jaime most identifies with is… James Madison.
 Not only did he see citizenship as a primary role of public schools, but he was also the type of leader who ensured tasks were accomplished while recognizing the need for compromise and the value in the views of others.
 James Madison came to the Philadelphia Convention early and crafted the Virginia Plan; when he was met with disagreement, he still worked to fight for ratification.
 Educational leaders are faced with decisions that require us to work together to develop strategies that will move our schools forward.